- This event has passed.

 JEEP JEEP video game-presented by Anna Luisa Petrisko, Tonia B., Bela Messex and David Lyons.

-July 20, 2018, Oral Histories of Queer Resistance in collaboration with Dirty Looks On Location and LGBT Center.
-7-10PM
+July 20, 2018, Oral Histories of Queer Resistance in collaboration with Dirty Looks On Location and the Los Angeles LGBT Center.
+7-9PM

-As an effort to create a living archive of queer resistance and community in LA, Mutant Salon and Young Joon Kwak invite seniors in the LGBT community to share stories of past struggle and resistance, along with the current challenges faced by this community.
-Forty nine years after the Stonewall Riots, younger generations can’t imagine what it was like to live at a time when it was illegal to be open about one’s sexual orientation and gender identity.
-In order to understand our position in the current political and social climate and to imagine the possibilities for what queer resistance could look like in the future, it is important for us to hear and archive the stories of how older generations dealt with stigmas of illness, perversion, and policing of bodies.
+As an effort to create a living archive of queer resistance and community in LA, Mutant Salon and Young Joon Kwak invite seniors in the LGBT community to share stories of past struggles and resistance, along with the current challenges faced by this community.
+49 years after Stonewall Riots, younger generations are invited to learn about the time when it was illegal to be open about one’s sexual orientation or gender, while understanding that the struggle still persists and needs to be connected with its history.
+In order to understand our position in this current political and social climate, and to imagine the possibilities of what queer resistance could look like, it is crucial to hear and archive the stories of older generations who dealt with the stigmas of illness, perversion, and policing bodies.

 July 28, 2018, Ain’t I A Womxn?
 In collaboration with LA Freewaves, Xina Xurner performs at LA State Historical Park.
 8PM-11PM

-August 11, 2018, Black TED organized by Mutant Salon members Sarah Gail and Dove Ayinde.
+August 11, 2018, Black TED: Independent Research Perspectives in the Field organized by Mutant Salon members Sarah Gail and Dove Ayinde.
 7 PM

 Featuring talks by Sarah Gail Armstrong, Dove Avinde, Brandon Drew Holmes, Micah James, and Elliot Reed.